mohammedelahmar/ExpenseTracker/README.md

 - 💰 Expense tracking with smart categorization
 - 📊 Financial reporting and insightful analytics
 - 📱 Responsive design for mobile and desktop
+- 🏦 Bank Integration - Connect your bank accounts to automatically import transactions

 ---